John Phil Gilbert: Complaints

-In 2016 a lawyer in Illinois filed a complaint under the Judicial Conduct and Disability Act of 1980, contending that Judge Gilbert's service on Southern Illinois University's board of trustees violates the Code of Conduct for United States Judges, in particular Canon 4B(1) which provides that a judge should not serve on an organization if that organization is regularly involved in litigation before him or his colleagues.
-Chief Judge Diane P. Wood agreed but because Gilbert did not a Special Committee was appointed to investigate the complaint pursuant to Rule 11(f) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.
-He agreed not to take cases involving Illinois state employees and Committee accepted that as an offer of "corrective action," which the Committee believed was "appropriate."
+In 2016, an Illinois lawyer filed a complaint arguing that Gilbert should not serve on Southern Illinois University’s board of trustees because it violated the judicial conduct rules, specifically a rule saying judges should not sit on boards of organizations that often appear in court before them or their colleagues.
+Chief Judge Diane P. Wood agreed with the concern, but Gilbert did not, so a Special Committee was appointed to investigate.
+Gilbert then agreed to stop hearing cases involving Illinois state employees, and the committee accepted this as appropriate "corrective action."

 In 2017, Gilbert had further controversy when it was discovered that his representative during his ethics hearing was former U.S. district judge Patrick Murphy, a common ally of environmental litigator Stephen Tillery, but it was not disclosed in court records.
 Murphy then appeared as a litigator for Tillery in the court of Gilbert but it was not until five days later that Gilbert disclosed he had been a client.